Optimizing shrimp and fish performance and sustainability through improved aquatic environments

 Toxicity of nitrogen waste

-All three nitrogen wastes (ammonia, nitrite, and nitrate) have the potential to negatively affect shrimp health and production.
-Primarily, ammonia and nitrite will cause gill irritation and respiratory problems, whereas excess nitrate acts as a fertilizer and may cause a phytoplankton bloom, indirectly impacting shrimp health.
+All three nitrogen wastes (ammonia, nitrite, and nitrate) have the potential to negatively affect fish shrimp health and production.
+Primarily, ammonia and nitrite will cause gill irritation and respiratory problems, whereas excess nitrate acts as a fertilizer and may cause a phytoplankton bloom, indirectly impacting aquatic health mainly through decreasing oxygen levels in the water.

 Hydrogen sulfide